wilfort/multipage-website-in-php/README.md

 29/07: split tasks.
 Stéphane started working on phpmailer, Quang on file upload 30/07: 14:00: upload is complete but the permission issues encountered seem to come up when Stéphane tests it on his end.
 30/07, 15:30: both mailer and upload are complete.
 Stéphane starts working on header, Quang starts writing the README and combing through the website's content
+02/08 until 06/08: both of us were unavailable due to our participation to [Hack in the woods](http://www.hackinthewoods.be/) 07 and 08/08: Quang was absent for family reasons, Stéphane worked on the CSS 09/08: Stéphane finalized the CSS and started the service worker.
+Quang was not available because his involvement in the [Dorothy project](https://dorothycares.ovh/login/)
+10/08: Stephane finished the PWA settings, Quang managed the GDPR part (cookie banner, opt-in to data collection in the form, pictures' credits).
+Deployment on Heroku was managed in tandem.

+7. Elements of self-evaluation

+- Since we both attended the hackathon, we prioritized the php part of the challenge.
+We both managed to have a working version of the email and upload by 01/08/2018.

+- All the front end was relegated at the back seat, then managed mostly by Stéphane due to Quang's (planned) absences.
+Practically, the results match most technical requirements (use of css framework, include animation,min 3 pages), but the UX and branding have not been developed as we'd have liked to.

+- Developing 2 versions of the mailer and upload was interesting, but time consuming in an already short deadline.
+It also made some of the task splitting quite moot.

+- We tried to stick to remote working as much as possible, but in the last days we prioritized reaching technical goals over that part of the challenge.